digidotcom/python-devicecloud/HACKING.md

 ### Running Integration and Unittests

-There are some additional integration tests that run against and actual device cloud account.
+There are some additional integration tests that run against an actual device cloud account.
 These are a bit more fragile and when something fails, you may need to go to your device cloud account to clean things up.